gitsmol/vizier/README.md

  - They keyboard arrows are recorded as input for the evaluation.
  - The function runs for 2 minutes or until 50 answers have been given.
  - The answer can be True (success) or False (fail).
- - For every 2 True answers, the primary parameter (in this case bg_offset) is increased by 1.
+ - For every 2 True answers, the primary parameter (in this case bg_offset) is increased by its step (1 by default).
 The 'success' parameter is reset.
  - For every 2 False answers, the primary parameter is reset to its initial value.
 The 'fail' parameter is reset.